secrethub/secrethub-dotnet/README.md

 The package supports Linux and Windows for 32-bit and 64-bit architectures and works with both .NET Core and the full .NET Framework.

+Make sure you have create a SecretHub account and set up a credential on your system before using the library.
+See the [Credential](#credential) section for more info.

 ## Usage
 Before doing any calls to the library, you need to create you SecretHub client:
 ```csharp